Gallicchio-Lab/openmm_sdm_workflow/tutorial/tutorial.md

 vmd -f t4l-toluene_6.pdb t4l-toluene.dcd
 ```

-the pdb file is used to define the topology and any present in the replica directory would do.
+the pdb file is used to define the topology.
+Any pdb file present in the replica directory would do.
 Once in vmd, delete frame 0 to remove it.

+Note that the alchemical lambda value changes with time.
+Do not be surprised if the ligand overlaps with the receptor during the alchemical trajectory.
+It is supposed to do that when lambda is small.
+The trajectory will hopefully show multiple binding and unbinding events.
+These are an indication of good convergence.

 ## Appendix